 b.
 No: go to Question 4

 4. Do you believe in the future value of the company?
 Stock Options can be a great wealth creator but shouldn’t be looked at in a vacuum.
 Just because you have the right to purchase shares of the company doesn’t mean you should.
 If you had enough money, would you view this option exercise as a smart investment?
 Keep in mind all the risks involved with private companies, chiefly that this stock could go to $0.
+If your company is large enough, they may qualify for Rule 701 disclosures, meaning you can receive financial information from the company prior to making your decision to exercise the options.

 a.
 Yes: go to Question 5